Why You Need to Plan Your Business Growth

 Accounting and legal must-haves:

-A common mistake by founders is not having a formal agreement in place before incorporation.
-It’s essential to cover equity structure, roles, milestones, and exit options from the beginning.
+One of the most typical blunders made by founders is not having a formal agreement in place prior to the company’s establishment.
+It is absolutely necessary to discuss shareholding structure, roles, milestones, and exit possibilities right from the start of the business.

 Growing too quickly: